KeyboardKit/KeyboardKit/README.md

 ## Getting Started

-To build a keyboard extension with KeyboardKit, start by adding `KeyboardKit` to your project, as shown above.
+To build a keyboard extension with KeyboardKit, add `KeyboardKit` to your project as shown above.

+If you use Swift Package Manager, make sure to add KeyboardKit to your *keyboard extension*.
+You can add it to your hosting app as well, but the keyboard extension must have it.

-You should then inherit `KeyboardInputViewController` instead of `UIInputViewController`.
-It provides you with many convenient services, tools and extensions that extend the native keyboard framework.
+You can then `import KeyboardKit` and let your `KeyboardController` inherit `KeyboardInputViewController` instead of `UIInputViewController`.
+It's a KeyboardKit-specific controller that provides you with a lot of additional functionality that extends the native keyboard framework.
+Your controller will get a bunch of extra properties, like `keyboardContext`, `keyboardActionHandler`, `keyboardAppearance` etc. and the extension will get access to autocomplete logic, extensions and much, much more.

-For instance, `keyboardContext` provides you with contextual information, `keyboardActionHandler` can be used to handle keyboard-specific actions and `keyboardLayoutProvider` can provide you with keyboard layouts.
-There are much more here, as well as extensions that extend types like `UITextDocumentProxy` with more functionality.

-`KeyboardInputViewController` also has a `setup(with:)` function that can be used to setup the extension with any `SwiftUI` view.
-This will make it the main view for the extension, inject the necessary environment objects and finally resize the keyboard extension to fit the view.
+`KeyboardInputViewController` has a `setup(with:)` function that can be used to setup your extension with any `SwiftUI` view.
+This will make the view the main view of the extension, inject necessary environment objects and finally resize the keyboard extension to fit the view.

-To learn more about and see KeyboardKit in practice, continue reading about the various parts of the library below and have a look at the demo app.
+To learn more about and see KeyboardKit in practice, continue reading about the various parts of the library below and have a look at the demo app to see how it sets up a custom `keyboardView` and adjusts it depending on the keyboard type, locale etc.

+## Go Pro!

+KeyboardKit Pro is a license-based extensions that unlocks pro features, such as additional locales.
+Going pro is also a way to support this project.
+[Read more here][Pro].

+You can try KeyboardKit Pro in the demo app, by activating the commented out `setupPro` line in the demo app's `KeyboardViewController`.

+## SwiftUI vs. UIKit

+KeyboardKit supports both `SwiftUI` and `UIKit`, but SwiftUI is the main focus going forward.
+You can read more about UIKit support [here][UIKit].
+The rest of this readme assumes that you're using SwiftUI, although most information is valid for both UIKit and SwiftUI.

 ## Features